the grand ole opry

 RICKY SKAGGS

-Ricky Skaggs visited Norsk Countrytreff in 2005, and was then classified as "the center of American country".
-There are not a few American artists who have experienced the quality of this multi-instrumentalist, and Chet Atkins once stated that "Ricky Skagg single-handedly saved country music".
-Skaggs plays both mandolin, banjo and guitar, in addition to being a producer, songwriter and artist.
+Ricky Skaggs visited Norsk Countrytreff in 2005, and was then classified as “the center of American country”.
+There are not a few American Artists who have experienced the quality of this multi-instrumentalist, and Chet Atkins once stated that “Ricky Skaggs single-handedly saved country music.”
+Skaggs plays mandolin, banjo and guitar, in addition to being a producer, songwriter and artist.

 Ricky Skaggs joined the Opry family in 1982, just one year after he took the step from sidekick to center stage as a solo artist.
 With 8 CMA awards, he has also been named one of the Top 20 Artists of the Century.